Unseen Object Amodal Instance Segmentation via Hierarchical Occlusion Modeling: Experiments

-\textbf{Comparison with SOTA in UOIS ($\mathcal{V}$).} Table \ref{table2} shows the visible segmentation performances in OSD and OCID.
-The metrics of \cite{xie2020best, xiang2020learning, xie2021unseen} are from their paper where non-photorealistic images are used.
-The Mask R-CNN \cite{he2017mask} trained on UOAIS-Sim was also used as a baseline.
-UOAIS-Net achieved the performance on par with the SOTA UOIS methods.
-Note that our methods can detect the amodal masks and occlusions, while others are limited to segmenting the visible masks only.
-UCN with Zoom-in refinement \cite{xiang2020learning} achieved a better performance than ours in OCID, but it requires more computation ($0.2+0.05K$ s total, $K$: number of instances) than our methods ($0.13$ s total).
-Also, the loss function of UCN considers only visible regions by pushing the pixels from the same objects to be close in feature embedding space; thus, an extra clustering network and loss function should be added for the amodal perception.
-UOAIS-Net with depth performs better than the RGB-D model in OCID, as it includes much more complex textured backgrounds than OSD.
-Table \ref{table3} compares the visible segmentation performance in WISDOM, where the metrics of the others are from \cite{danielczuk2019segmenting, ito2020point}, and the backbone for \cite{danielczuk2019segmenting} is ResNet-32 \cite{he2016deep}.
-UOAIS-Net outperforms all other methods and shows that it can also generalize well on the bin environment.
-The qualitative comparisons of the models trained on RGB-D images are shown in Fig. 5.
+\textbf{Comparison with SOTA in UOIS ($\mathcal{V}$).} We compared the visible segmentation of our methods and SOTA methods \cite{xie2020best, xiang2020learning, xie2021unseen, danielczuk2019segmenting, wang2020solo, ito2020point} on OSD and OCID (Table \ref{table2}), and WISDOM (Table \ref{table3}).
+As the experiment settings are slightly different (i.e., non-photorealistic training images in \cite{xie2020best, xiang2020learning, xie2021unseen}, ResNet-32 \cite{he2016deep} backbone in \cite{danielczuk2019segmenting}), we also show the performance of the Mask R-CNN \cite{he2017mask} trained under the same setting with UOAIS-Net.
+UOAIS-Net outperformed the Mask R-CNN baselines in all datasets, indicating that amodal segmentation aids the visible segmentation by reasoning over the whole object and explicitly considering occlusion.
+Compared to SOTA UOIS methods, UOAIS-Net outperformed the others in WISDOM and achieved the performance on par with the other methods in OSD and OCID.
+Note that our methods can detect amodal masks and occlusions, while UOIS can only segment visible masks.
+UCN with Zoom-in refinement \cite{xiang2020learning} achieved a better performance than ours in OCID, but it requires more computation ($0.2+0.05K$ s, $K$: number of instances) than ours ($0.13$ s).
+Also, the loss function of UCN considers only visible regions by pushing the feature embedding from the same objects to be close; thus, an extra algorithm should be added for the amodal perception.
+The UOAIS-Net with depth performs better than the RGB-D model in OCID, as it includes much more complex textured backgrounds, resulting in foreground segmentation error.